 Use these quick refrigerator pickled beans as a garnish for Bloody Mary or Caesar cocktails, as a side dish at your next barbecue, as part of a grazing board, or just as a snack.
 This is a great recipe if you've never made refrigerator pickles before.
 No canning needed.
-These dilly pickled green beans are crisp and tangy with a nice crunch!
+These dilly pickled green beans are crisp and tangy with a satisfying crunch!

 If you love pickled green beans but don't want to bother with the fuss of making them, this recipe for quick refrigerator pickled beans without canning may be just what you need!
 If you've never made pickles before, here's a good place to start.

-Every summer I'm overloaded with green beans from my garden, even though I plant less each year.
+Every summer I'm overloaded with fresh green beans from my garden, even though I plant less each year.

 I pawn them off on anyone who comes to my home, and I eat them raw, steamed, sautéed, in Green Bean Potato Salad with Anchovy Dressing, Green Bean Blue Cheese Salad and in this Sesame Ginger Green Bean dish.